akka/akka-management/docs/src/main/paradox/akka-management.md

 <a id="akka-management"></a>
 # Akka Management

-Akka Management is the core module of the management utilities that provides a central HTTP endpoint for Akka management extensions.
+Akka Management is the core module of the management utilities which provides a central HTTP endpoint for Akka management extensions.

 ## Dependencies